2025–26 UCLA Bruins men's basketball team

-The 2025–26 UCLA Bruins men's basketball team represents the University of California, Los Angeles during the 2025–26 NCAA Division I men's basketball season.
-The Bruins, led by seventh-year head coach Mick Cronin, play their home games at Pauley Pavilion as members of the Big Ten Conference.
+The 2025–26 UCLA Bruins men's basketball team represented the University of California, Los Angeles during the 2025–26 NCAA Division I men's basketball season.
+The Bruins, led by seventh-year head coach Mick Cronin, played their home games at Pauley Pavilion as members of the Big Ten Conference.
+The Bruins finished the season 24–12, 13–7 in Big Ten play to finish a tie for seventh place.
+As the No. 6 seed in the Big Ten tournament, they defeated Rutgers and Michigan State before losing to Purdue in the semifinal.
+They received an at-large bid to the NCAA tournament as the No. 7 seed in the East region.
+There they defeated UCF before losing to UConn in the second round.

+The Bruins finished with a 17–1 record at home, including wins over top-10 ranked Purdue, Illinois and Nebraska.
+In UCLA's opener in the Big Ten tournament, Donovan Dent had 12 points, 10 rebounds, and 12 assists in a 72–59 win over Rutgers.
+It was the first triple-double in the tournament's history.
+In the following game, the sixth-seeded Bruins won 88–84 in the quarterfinal over No. 8–ranked and third-seeded Michigan State, their first non-home win of the season against a ranked opponent.

 Previous season

 The Bruins finished the 2024–25 season 23–11, 13–7 in Big Ten play to finish in a three-way tie for fourth place.
-As the No. 4 seed in the Big Ten tournament, they lost to Wisconsin in the quarterfinals.
+As the No. 4 seed in the Big Ten tournament, they lost to Wisconsin in the quarterfinal.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the Midwest region.
 They defeated Utah State in the first round before losing to Tennessee in the second round.